My Hair Routine – My Recommended Hair Products for Dry & Coloured Hair

 Beauty Protect & Detangle Spray – RRP £21.50 (236ml), Birchbox.

 I spray this on my ends, right up to my roots which is usually 5 sprays at a

 distance.
-It smells so good, if anyone can tell me what that fragance is then I’ll love you forever as I wish I could bottle it.
+It smells so good if anyone can tell me what that fragrance is then I’ll love you forever as I wish I could bottle it.
 I then use my trusty detangling brush and brush it through before going on to my next step.

 Now when I bought this product on Birchbox, it was only £19.99.
 It is very pricey, but you can get a smaller bottle for cheaper on their site.
 I got the big one as I’d already tried it and knew I loved it.